ecostage/how-we-work/README.md

 * Our day starts between 8am and 10am and ends upto between 5pm and 7pm.
 Remote people must be online between 10am and 5pm.

 ####Project planning
-The planning starts with a **design sprint**, when the team will receive what the clients wants and tranform into a backlog and stories, making descisions about the project.
-The design team will make mockups and a layout for approval.
+The project planning starts with a **design sprint** on which the team receives the requirements of a project, brake it in small stories and make descisions about the project.
+And at this moment, the design team creates mockups and a layout for approval.

-More about design print: http://robots.thoughtbot.com/the-product-design-sprint
+More about design sprint: http://robots.thoughtbot.com/the-product-design-sprint

 Next week start development following the week guide.
 At the end of the project we do a **project retrospective meeting**

 ####Our week

 On mondays we start with a **sprint planning meeting** that may last upto the end of the day.
-At the end of the meeting the team begin working in the designateds stories.
-We will work developing the project in monday, tuesday, wednesday and thursday.
+At the end of the meeting the team begins working in the designated stories.
+We develop the project on monday, tuesday, wednesday and thursday.
-Thursday is the deadline to merge pull requests.
+Thursdays are the deadline to merge pull requests and deployment.

-On fridays, the client will test the features developed over the week and the team will be at a **sprint retrospective meeting**.
-The feedback of the client will be discussed in the next sprint plannining and fixes may be inserted in the next sprint.
+On fridays, the client usually tests the features developed over the week while the team have a **sprint retrospective meeting**.
+The feedback of the client is discussed on the following sprint plannining and fixes may be planned on the next sprint.